-Before using the monoski, make sure that the belt straps are threaded correctly through the buckles and are secured with a triglide on each side.
+Before using the monoski, make sure that the belt straps are threaded correctly through the buckles and are secured with a triglide.

 Once your feet are positioned on the foot rest, use the two straps to secure your legs just below the knees and at the ankles (see image).